RJuro/litkil-master/slides/s1/session1.md

 # Kursus opbygning
 * Denne forelæsning: Forskning, kildetyper, søgning
-* Næsteforelæsning: Mere søgning og Litteraturliste
+* Næste forelæsning (Online): Mere søgning og Litteraturliste
 * Uge42: Kildehåndtering (AUB)
 * Uge 42: Peergrading

 ---

 ## Om bøger og artikler
-* Forsker som mig (Eunkyung, Allan, Pernille og andre) evalueres igennem publikationer
+* Forsker som jeg og dem I møder her evalueres igennem publikationer
-* DK's (Bibliometriske Forskningsindikator) BFI system: https://ufm.dk/forskning-og-innovation/statistik-og-analyser/den-bibliometriske-forskningsindikator/BFI-lister
+* Referencer er vores "super-likes"
 * Bøger - monografier - (desværre) forældet og "low impact" (medmindre man er allerede berømt)
-* Artikler i gode tidskrifter $\Rightarrow$ opmærksomhed (læsere + referencer) $\Rightarrow$ karriere som forsker
+* Artikler i gode tidskrifter $\Rightarrow$ opmærksomhed (læsere + referencer) $\Rightarrow$ karriere som forsker (hvis man er til det)
 * Peer review som kvalitetsgaranti

+---

+## Peer-review er slet ikke cute

+By reading the revised version of the paper "xxxx", I have highly appreciated the decision of the authors to **totally revise** the old framework that was, frankly speaking, **extremely weak**.
+Nevertheless, even the new framework **appears to be weak** and provides a **limited contribution** to the literature...

+...reading two different analyses of the same data and checking the quotes collected by the authors in this new version, is that this paper, even in a **radically different** version, cannot provide a significant contribution to be accepted in a prestigious journal like Industry and Innovation.

 ---